Tax Optimization Guide for Contractor Business Owners: Why Ownership Structure Matters More Than You Think

 Why should I consider an ESOP for my business?

-What's the role of consultants for an ESOP?
+What is the role of an ESOP advisor?